trevorwslee/ESP32SlidingPuzzle/README.md

 .
 3: bottom to top

 1:
-when move the missing of the reference board layout with 0, what is the board layout?
+when move the missing cell of the reference board with move 0, what is the board layout after the move?

 2:
-what is the board layout after the move 0, 0, 3, 3
+from tne reference board, what is the board layout after the moves: 0, 0, 3, 3

 3:
 if given the board layout